-- (1) Anyone who believes a person is conducting, or has conducted, a controlled activity may complain to the planning and land authority. - Note A person is not required to make a complaint (see Legislation Act, s 146 (1)). - (2) The following are taken to be complaints made under this section: - (a) notice of a contravention given under the Building Act 2004, section 50A (Notification by certifier of possible noncompliant site work); - (b) a complaint referred to the planning and land authority under the Construction Occupations (Licensing) Act 2004, section 123 (Action after investigating complaint).
+(1) Anyone who believes a person is conducting, or has conducted, a controlled activity may complain to the planning and land authority.

+- (2) The following are taken to be complaints made under this section: - (a) notice of a contravention given under the Building Act 2004, section 50A (Notification by certifier of possible noncompliant site work); - (b) a complaint referred to the planning and land authority under the Construction Occupations (Licensing) Act 2004, section 123 (Action after investigating complaint).